nafeu/minimal-elearning/README.md

-# Syntax Learning Mockup
+# Minimal eLearning

-A mockup of an e-learning website which utilizes markdown files and parses them into lecture slides with interactive quizzes
+A proof-of-concept eLearning solution which utilizes markdown files and parses them into lecture slides with interactive quizzes

 # Features